stroborobo/werc/tpl/software/index.md

 that is reliability.
 The price of reliability is the pursuit of the utmost simplicity.
 It is a price which the very rich find most hard to pay.*" -- C.A.R.
 Hoare

+"*It's a curious thing about our industry: not only do we not learn from our mistakes, we also don't learn from our successes.*"  -- Keith Braithwaite